atomjump/loop-server/README.md

 **$_SESSION['temp-user-name']**
 This username is used potentially before another name is set e.g. 'Anon 55'

-**$_SESSION['access-layer-granted']**
-Either 'false' or, 'true'/the layer ID, if the current user has been granted access to this forum (i.e. with a password protected forum).

 **$_SESSION['authenticated-layer']**
 The current user has the authority to read and write to this layer ID (applies to any forum, not just password protected forums).